sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.orm.rst

    It can be a single atom, or an alloy, or even contain vacancies.

-   .. py:method:: __init__(**kwargs)
+   .. rubric:: Initialization
-      :canonical: aiida.orm.nodes.data.structure.Kind.__init__

    Create a site.
    One can either pass:

-      :param raw: the raw python dictionary that will be converted to a Kind object.
+   :param raw: the raw python dictionary that will be converted to a
+          Kind object.
    :param ase: an ase Atom object
    :param kind: a Kind object (to get a copy)

    Or alternatively the following parameters:

-      :param symbols: a single string for the symbol of this site, or a list of symbol strings
+   :param symbols: a single string for the symbol of this site, or a list
+              of symbol strings
-      :param weights: (optional) the weights for each atomic species of this site.
+   :param weights: (optional) the weights for each atomic species of
+              this site.
               If only a single symbol is provided, then this value is optional and the weight is set to 1.
    :param mass: (optional) the mass for this site in atomic mass units.
               If not provided, the mass is set by the self.reset_mass() function.
-      :param name: a string that uniquely identifies the kind, and that is used to identify the sites.
+   :param name: a string that uniquely identifies the kind, and that
+              is used to identify the sites.

    .. py:method:: get_raw()
       :canonical: aiida.orm.nodes.data.structure.Kind.get_raw